Skip to main content

 spree_image_url

-Generates a URL for an image with specified dimensions.
+Generates a URL for an image variant.

 <%= spree_image_url(product.images.first, width: 800, height: 600) %>